buk7456/FreeTX/doc/mixer.md

 - **Compact mixes:** Removes all empty/free slots that exist in-between the defined mixes.
 - **Show curve preview:** Whether to draw the curve on the mixer screen.
 The displayed curve shows a trace of the output vs input for this specific mix.
 - **Templates:** Use this option to load the predefined mixer templates.
 - **Show overview:** Display a summary of the configured mixes.
-In the overview screen, click the select button to display a tooltip with extra information about the highlighted mix line.
+In the overview screen, click the Select button to display a tooltip with extra information about the highlighted mix line.

 ## Important safety note
 When editing mixes, it is recommended to disable RF output or remove propellers first.